PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/pico.md

    You'll need to refer to this output in the following steps, so save it for reference.

-1. Set the PICO-PI into serial download mode by changing the boot configuration jumper settings depending on the System on Module (SoM) you are using.
+1. Set the PICO-PI to serial download mode by changing the boot configuration jumper settings (the exact setting depends on the System on Module (SoM) you are using).

 | PICO-IMX7D | PICO-IMX6UL |
 | ---------- | ----------- |